All Episodes

 You can think of it this way.

-It's like, if you were to create a gravitational field strong enough above your head, eventually it would start getting sucked towards it.
+It's like if you were to create a gravitational field strong enough above your head, eventually it would start getting sucked towards it.

-And if you were holding a device in your hand that's creating that really high energy gravitational field above your head, And you got sucked towards it, that point would move with you because you're holding the device, so you kept on getting sucked towards it.
+And if you were holding a device in your hand that's creating that really high energy gravitational field above your head, and you got sucked towards it, that point would move with you because you're holding the device.

-It would accelerate in that direction.
+You would accelerate in that direction.

 I would have thought it would be the other way around.